-1 to 3-Acre Custom Lots
+1-Acre Custom Home Lots

 Water demand factors for the proposed large lots are based on recent water use data records for residential lots in the Serrano development - specifically existing residential lots located on Greenview Drive, Errante Drive, and others.
-The proposed lots in this category average about 2 acres and have a 1-acre minimum.
+The proposed lots in this category average at about 1 acre.
 However, not all land on these lots will be landscaped.
 For instance, a lot may include hillside and/or areas of oak woodland that must be protected, resulting in a diminished area for the home's footprint, outdoor hardscapes and landscaping.
 Generally, the house itself is large, with extensive outdoor features including pools, hardscapes, water features, and significant landscaping with well-maintained turf areas.